 Everything was almost the double the price as compared to India.

 We did not track our daily expenses like we did in Goa.
-It’s easy to calculate how much we spend by looking at my Forex.
+It’s easy to calculate how much we spend by looking at my bank statements and forex conversion.

 - India – 7000